 - 6 stalks of organic celery, diced finely

-- 6 cups Kettle and Fire Chicken Bone Broth (no additives or natural flavors)
+- 6 cups Kettle and Fire Chicken Bone Broth (no additives or natural flavors); alternatively consider a fish stock with similar attributes

 - 24 ounces tomato Rao’s Homemade Tomato Basil Sauce (or similar all-organic tomato-basil sauce)